 How to enable Self-Service site creation using STSADM:

-This enables self service site creation in SharePoint 2013.
-You can disable self site creation SharePoint 2010 using Stsadm:
+This enables self-service site creation in SharePoint 2013.
+You can disable self site creation in SharePoint 2010 using Stsadm:

-Enable self service site creation SharePoint 2010 with PowerShell:
+Enable self-service site creation in SharePoint 2016 with PowerShell:

-Add-PSSnapin Microsoft.SharePoint.Powershell # Enable Self Service Site Creation Write-Host "Enabling Self Service Site Creation..." $WebApp = Get-SPWebApplication "http://crescent.com" #sharepoint 2013 enable self service site creation powershell $webApp.SelfServiceSiteCreationEnabled = $true $webApp.RequireContactForSelfServiceSiteCreation = $false $webApp.Update()
+Add-PSSnapin microsoft.sharepoint.powershell -ErrorAction SilentlyContinue # Enable Self Service Site Creation Write-Host "Enabling Self Service Site Creation..." $WebApp = Get-SPWebApplication "https://crescent.com" #sharepoint 2013 enable self service site creation powershell $webApp.SelfServiceSiteCreationEnabled = $true $webApp.RequireContactForSelfServiceSiteCreation = $false $webApp.Update()

 SharePoint self service site creation link